darth-veitcher/dotfiles/stream-deck/README.md

 ## Teams

 You can access all of the hotkey shortcuts for Teams through clicking on your username in the corner and then selecting "Keyboard Shortcuts".
-Additionally there is a full online resource: [Keyboard shortcuts for Microsoft Teams](https://support.microsoft.com/en-gb/office/keyboard-shortcuts-for-microsoft-teams-2e8e2a70-e8d8-4a19-949b-4c36dd5292d2?redirectSourcePath=%252fen-us%252farticle%252fMicrosoft-Teams-keyboard-shortcuts-c796cc2e-249a-4ec3-9cd7-00766905aa56&ui=en-US&rs=en-GB&ad=GB)
+Additionally there is a full online resource: [Keyboard shortcuts for Microsoft Teams](https://support.microsoft.com/en-gb/office/keyboard-shortcuts-for-microsoft-teams-2e8e2a70-e8d8-4a19-949b-4c36dd5292d2)

 The main ones to flag (MacOS below):

 __Calls__

-* Decline call: `Command+Shift+D`
 * Toggle mute: `Command+Shift+M`
 * Toggle video: `Command+Shift+O`
 * Raise or lower your hand: `Command+Shift+K`
 * Go to sharing toolbar: `Command+Shift+Space`

+* Leave call: `Command+Shift+B`

 ## Icon Notes